 1%.
 Significant errors may also be introduced when using fixed-width PSF fitting (see ACS ISR 2003-06

 to predict the variations in the PSF over the field of view for their particular observation.
 TinyTim

 accounts for wavelength and field-dependent charge diffusion and aberrations.
 The software is available at

 Long wavelength (

 nm) photons can pass entirely through a CCD without being detected and enter the substrate on which the detector is mounted.
-In the case of the ACS CCDs, the photons can be scattered to large distances (many arcseconds) within the soda glass substrate before reentering the CCD and being detected.
-This creates a large, diffuse halo of light surrounding an object, called the “red halo.”
+In the case of the ACS CCDs, the photons can be scattered to large distances (many arcseconds) within the soda glass substrate before reentering the CCD and being detected—it creates a large, diffuse halo of light surrounding an object, called the "red halo."
 This problem was largely solved in the WFC by applying a metal coating between the CCD and the mounting substrate that reflects photons back into the detector.
 Except at wavelengths longer than 900

 nm (where the metal layer becomes transparent), the WFC PSF is unaffected by the red halo.
 The HRC CCD, however, does not have this fix and is significantly impacted by the effect.